Home

 Stages of Grief

-Stages of Grief some say is the road map to your healing process.
-The 7 stages of grief will give you some piece of mind in what the process is in order to naturally progress from one stage to the next.
+Below are The 7 stages of grief will give you some guide and a moment to breathe knowing what the process is in order to naturally progress from one stage to the next.

 Shock Stage: Initial paralysis at hearing the bad news.